-Psychoanalysis was based on the theory that behavior is determined by powerful inner forces, According to Freud and other psychoanalysts, from early childhood people repress (force out of conscious awareness) any desires or needs that are unacceptable to themselves or to society.
+Psychoanalysis was based on the theory that behaviour is determined by powerful inner forces, According to Freud and other psychoanalysts, from early childhood people repress (force out of conscious awareness) any desires or needs that are unacceptable to themselves or to society.

-The repressed feelings can cause personality disturbances, self-destructive behavior, or even physical symptoms.
-Freud said that unconscious conflicts, usually related to sex or aggression, were prime motivators of human behavior.
+The repressed feelings can cause personality disturbances, self-destructive behaviour, or even physical symptoms.
+Freud said that unconscious conflicts, usually related to sex or aggression, were prime motivators of human behaviour.

 He was the first person who includes the unconscious mind in a formal psychological theory.
-Freud believed that all behaviors -whether normal or abnormal -is influenced by psychological motives, often unconscious one.Freud's''Theory of Unconscious Mind" has a great value to understand the behavior especially abnormal behavior.
+Freud believed that all behaviours -whether normal or abnormal -is influenced by psychological motives, often unconscious one.
+Freud's "Theory of Unconscious Mind" has a great value to understand the behaviour especially abnormal behaviour.